20 Apr Taxation in Dubai

 Company incorporation in Dubai is a profitable venture because of its strategic business location, advanced infrastructure, supportive government, and of course, the lenient taxation laws.

-The government continues to curb down other applicable taxes by introducing new norms like the double taxation agreement for the benefit of foreign investors.
+The government continues to support new businesses and by introducing new norms like the double taxation agreement for the benefit of foreign investors.
 There’s much more to the UAE’s tax structure that you need to know.
-Therefore, you should get in touch with the local business consultants to understand if you need to pay taxes for your business activities or does it come under the no taxation bracket.
+Therefore, you should get in touch with the local business consultants to understand if you need to pay taxes for your startup or does it come under the no taxation bracket.

 Understanding the income tax laws in the UAE

 Dubai is a tax haven because it doesn’t levy any income taxes on the employees and workers.
-The UAE Federal Government has made it clear that it won’t impose any income tax on a business’s wealth or an individual’s profit.
+The UAE Federal Government has made it clear that it won’t impose any income tax on an individual’s income from salary, perks, investment income, dividends, house property income and capital gains.

-Furthermore, the new taxation laws (and the amendments) have introduced further tax reliefs and exemptions to foreign investors too.
+Furthermore, the new taxation laws (and the amendments) have introduced further tax reliefs and exemptions to startups and small businesses too.
 Therefore, there’s no need to worry about the Dubai income tax rate since you won’t be charged any during your business tenure in the Emirates.

 However, you must note that if you’re taxable in your home country while earning sizable profits in Dubai, you might be subject to taxation.
 These income tax benefits apply to freelancers as well.